Rooms with spectacular sea views

 5 superb restaurants

-The region of Huatulco is a rugged area on the jagged Mexican Pacific coastline, just where the mountains reach the sea in the Mexican state of Oaxaca.
+The region of Huatulco is located in an area of rugged and irregular geography on the Mexican Pacific coast, right where the mountains meet the sea, in the Mexican state of Oaxaca.
 The area is made up of nine bays with thirty-six white sandy beaches.
-The enclave has a wild charm, but guests that stay in the luxury hotels in Huatulco enjoy all the comforts of more popular beach destinations.
-Cruise ships anchor in Santa Cruz Bay and most passengers head for the most popular tourist beaches in Huatulco Bay, where the white sandy beaches form a crescent shape nestling between rocks scattered along the coast.
-The backdrop is the lush green hills of the Sierra Madre del Sur.
+The location has a wild charm, but guests staying in the luxury hotels in Huatulco enjoy all the comforts and conveniences of other popular beach destinations.
+Cruise ships anchor in Santa Cruz Bay and most passengers head for the popular tourist beaches in Huatulco Bay, where the white sandy beaches form a crescent shape between rocks scattered along the coast, all set against the backdrop of the lush green hills of Sierra Madre del Sur.

 A holiday in Huatulco is not complete without a visit inland, and many tourists choose a tour to the well-known Magic Waterfalls.
 A swim in these waterfalls, surrounded by lush rainforest, is a refreshing change from the sunny beaches.
 Most tours include a walk through a coffee plantation.
-Guests staying at one of the Huatulco hotels who would like a taste of traditional Mexico can stroll through the streets of La Crucecita, and shouldn’t forget to go into the church on the town’s main square.
-An enormous image of the religious Mexican icon, the Virgin of Guadalupe, adorns the church ceiling, and it is said to be the largest in Mexico.
-A highlight to any walking tour is sampling mezcal, the traditional drink of the region.
-Mezcal gets its smoky flavour from cooking the agave hearts in earth pit ovens before fermentation takes place.
+Guests staying at hotels in Huatulco who want a taste of the more traditional Mexico can stroll through the streets of La Crucecita and visit the church in the central square.
+A huge portrait of Mexico's religious icon, the Virgin of Guadalupe, adorns the ceiling of the church, and this image is said to be the largest in all of Mexico.
+A highlight of any walking tour is sampling mezcal, the traditional drink of the region.
+Mezcal gets its smoky flavour from cooking agave hearts in earth pit ovens before fermentation takes place.
 It is therefore different to tequila, which is not cooked.
-Visitors that explore the small and picturesque town will discover numerous craftspeople weaving colourful cloths in the Oaxaca style, as well as shiny black ceramics.
-There is also a photo opportunity that allows tourists to take a photo in which they appear to be dressed in the famous and elegant traditional lace dresses.
+Visitors who choose to explore this small and picturesque town will discover numerous craftspeople weaving colourful cloths in the Oaxaca style, as well as shiny black ceramics.
+There is also a photo opportunity that allows tourists to take photos in which they appear to be dressed in the famous and elegant traditional lace dresses.